-Building Project Update: With the YMCA demolition work of the daycare center, weekly masses are held in the St. Albert auditorium.
+Building Project Update: With the YMCA built, weekend Masses are held in the St. Albert Auditorium.
 Daily Masses remain at St. Patrick’s.

 For directions to St. Albert Catholic Schools’ Campus,